 9. Kitty Hawk Cora

 The Cora flying car project from startup Kitty Hawk recently got a huge boost from some significant financial backing by Google co-founder Larry Page.

 It is pretty advanced in its development and has already begun several rounds of test flights in New Zealand earlier in 2018.

 Its aim is to break into the flying car project scene and directly provide competition for its potential rivals in development by Airbus and Uber.

 The craft features no less than 12 lift fans to provide the flying car with vertical take-off and landing capabilities.
 These are all-electric and are able to be moved independently of one another.

 The Cora is capable of reaching heights of between 150 and 900 meters and has been clocked at a top speed of 180 km per hour.

 10. Toyota SkyDive

-Not to be outdone by the competition, Toyota is also developing their own flying car project.
-Their solution is very different to others on the list and is hoped to be showcased by opening the 2020 Olympic Games in Tokyo.
+Not to be outdone by the competition, Toyota is also developing its own flying car project.
+Their solution is very different from others on the list and is hoped to be showcased by opening the 2020 Olympic Games in Tokyo.